el-beth/asciiArtBash/README.md

       / ____ \ ____) | |____ _| |_ _| |_  | (_| | |  | |_  | || (_) | |       | |  __/ |  | | | | | | | | | | (_| | |
      /_/    \_\_____/ \_____|_____|_____|  \__,_|_|   \__| |_| \___/|_|       |_|\___|_|  |_| |_| |_|_|_| |_|\__,_|_|

-This script will accept a string as an input and output it as an ascii art to the terminal,
+This script will accept a string as an input and output it as an ascii art to the terminal.

 Attribution: the art above was generated with <https://patorjk.com/software/taag/#p=display&f=Big&t=ASCII%20art%20for%20Terminal>